 Artrage by Ambient Design, and Rebelle, by Escape Motions, are similar.
 They are both excellent, lower-priced digital art software which replicate real-world media and painting techniques.
 With both, you can pick up your pen and start drawing right away.
 If you have to choose, which should you buy?
 In my case, would I get much use out of Rebelle when I’ve been an Artrage fan since 2011?

 MAIN DIFFERENCES OVERVIEW

-- If you already know one of these programs you’ll easily learn the other, because they are very similar in many ways.
+- If you already know one of these programs you’ll easily learn the other, because they are similar.
 The Rebelle team seem to have made careful study of what’s out there.
 They utilise the best UI features from Artrage, Paintstorm Studio and Adobe products.
-But this is no copycat mashup — Rebelle does its own thing, too.
+But this is no copycat mashup — Rebelle still does its own thing.

 - Rebelle is therefore better for watercolour, a medium which is heavily influenced by the thickness, wetness and tooth of the paper.
 You could do any watercolour course and apply the realworld techniques digitally, without spending a fortune on paints and papers.
 I’m pretty confident the skills you learn in Rebelle would transfer back into the real world, where you’re painting on real watercolour paper.
 That’s how good it is.